kaaaata/big-2/README.md

 # big-2
-Big 2 card game.
-HTML/CSS/JS, using 1 library for graphics: https://github.com/pakastin/deck-of-cards
+Big 2 card game in HTML/CSS/JS

 Note: game is working, but still many changes need to be made